 28.9.4.4.2 Sync Pad definition

-The Sync pad subfield is composed of Npad GaTRN_BL×NCB1 sequences where Npad+NSTA∙LSYNC is the minimum integer that is an integer multiple of 6(P+M), where NSTA, P,M are the values in the Multi-Static Sensing NSTA, EDMG TRN-Unit P, EDMG TRN-Unit M header fields respectively and LSYNC is the length of a Sync subfield.
+The Sync pad subfield is composed of Npad GaTRN_BL×NCB1 sequences, where Npad+NSTA∙LSYNC is the minimum integer that is an integer multiple of 6(P+M), where NSTA, P,M are the values in the Multi-Static Sensing NSTA, EDMG TRN-Unit P, EDMG TRN-Unit M header fields respectively and LSYNC is the length of a Sync subfield.
+The Sync Pad is transmitted using the AWV used to transmit the data field of the PPDU.

 28.9.4.5 TRN field for EDMG Multi-Static Sensing PPDU